thiyangt/ThiTal/content/project/medlea/index.md

-This work is a part of [Jayani P G Lakshika](https://www.linkedin.com/in/jayani-lakshika-9a0297162/) BSc (Hons) Degree in Statistics thesis - 2021 thesis supervised me.
+This work is a part of [Jayani P G Lakshika](https://www.linkedin.com/in/jayani-lakshika-9a0297162/) BSc (Hons) Degree in Statistics thesis - 2021.